 Colours such as whites, creams or pastels always seem to have a calming effect and makes any space look bigger.

 Darker towels tend to fade quickly and look old within a year or two.
-I avoid black and navy blue.
+It is best to avoid black and navy blue.

 KEEP IT CLEAN